lorenz-gorini/ucl_dspp_dissertation/README.md

-# Climate change impact on italian tourism
+# The impact of climate change on italian tourism

-MSc Data Science for Public Policy (Economic route)" at University College London (UCL)
+This repository contains the code for my dissertation research to graduate at "MSc Data Science for Public Policy (Economic route)" at University College London (UCL).
+The code will analyze "The impact of climate change on italian tourism"

+- data/
+  - raw/
+  - processed/
+- notebooks/
+- src/
+  - data/
+  - models/
+  - utils/
+- tests/
+- README.md
+- requirements.txt